robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The loading-bay door banged open.

-Two men stepped in—and stopped.
+Two men stepped in — and stopped.

 Fiona was already moving.
 Hands up.
 “No. Not through here.”

 A needle paused mid-air.

 “Brittany, we lock after delivery.”
 She turned without breaking stride.
-“Gentlemen—this way.”
+“Gentlemen — this way.”

 She shepherded them toward the front office.
 They went, casting quick looks across the room.